October 1st, 2019 Last Updated on: August 6th, 2022

 Native American quotes are a great way to learn from our past to change our future.
 Native American nations have a rich oral history that predates the pre-colonial era.
 Part of that history yielded a wealth of enduring quotes from our ancestors that now act as a source of endless inspiration and strength.

-Here are some beautiful quotes from great leaders and warrior; more than about subjugation but about the Spirit, the Self, life, and Oneness.
+Here are some beautiful quotes from great Native American leaders and warriors; about the Spirit, the Self, Life, and Oneness.

 Crazy Horse (1840-1877) – Oglala Lakota Sioux